 We have created a template and pre-filled the list with some common groups, or you can remove these to add your own.

 Most people have about 6 groups, and we recommend keeping the list to 10 groups or less, if everything goes smoothly this works out to approx. 30mins for the family photos.

-The adventure session is the name we give to what most people call the ‘wedding photos’ – we believe with this wedding you guys are embarking on a huge adventure together as a couple, that we hope lasts for the rest of your life.
-We want to create some stunning, epic photos with you that reflect this adventure that you are starting.
+We believe, that with this wedding, you guys are embarking on a huge adventure together as a couple that will last the rest of your life.
+We want to create a few stunning, epic photos with you that reflect this adventure that you are starting.
 We love to feature big, bold landscapes when the location allows, and we always hunt out the most interesting light possible.

 For these sessions we are focusing on getting a few great photos of just the two of you so we usually don’t bring the whole wedding party.
 This keeps everything simpler and lets us get you back to the party asap.